dapr/docs/reference/api/state.md

 the ```spec/metadata``` section is an open key value pair metadata that allows a binding to define connection properties.

-With the upcoming release of Dapr runtime 0.4, there will be a support for multiple state stores.
-This is a breaking change as the state APIs will be changed to support this new scenario.
+Starting with 0.4.0 release, support for multiple state stores was added.
+This is a breaking change from previous releases as the state APIs were changed to support this new scenario.

 Please refer https://github.com/dapr/dapr/blob/master/docs/decision_records/api/API-008-multi-state-store-api-design.md for more details.